-A minor in therapeutic horsemanship provides students with a background in equine assisted activities.
+A minor in equine assisted activities and therapies provides students with a background in therapeutic horsemanship.
 This minor can accompany essentially any major offered at NDSU.

 Equine science students are qualified to become involved in many diverse occupations.
 These include such varied activities as training horses, managerial support, sales of pharmaceuticals and livestock products, and other agribusiness professions.
 Graduates are likely to obtain employment at academic institutions, government stations, foreign assignments and private industry.
 Specific areas of employment are 4-H Extension opportunities, university and community college teaching, horse exhibitions and horse breeding operations.
 Animal feed sales, equine magazine publications and public relations for breeding operations provide many different avenues of opportunity.

-The NDSU Horsemen’s Association supports a variety of horserelated activities, including the Intercollegiate Horse Show team and the Intercollegiate Judging Team.
+The NDSU Horsemen’s Association supports a variety of horserelated activities, including the Intercollegiate Horse Show team.

 The NDSU Rodeo Club provides students the opportunity to gain experience and knowledge of the sport of rodeo.
 The club supports the Intercollegiate Rodeo Team and also sponsors the NDSU Rodeo held each fall.